Bankruptcy Attorney in Waco

 - Gathering your financial records – The documents needed to file bankruptcy are quite simple.
-Six months of bank statements for you and your spouse and your last two federal income tax returns are the basic documents that we need.
-Recent divorce decrees, wills showing inheritance issues and other documentation specific to your case may also be reviewed by Erin to ensure that all of your assets are protected and you can keep all of the assets that you want to keep.
-You then fill out a simple form listing your creditors and assets and that form can either be completed on line or on paper and mailed, emailed or dropped off in one of our convenient drop boxes at either of Waco or Killeen office.
+Six months of bank statements for you and your spouse and your last two federal income tax returns are the basic documents that are needed.
+Recent divorce decrees, wills showing inheritance issues, and other documentation specific to your case may also be reviewed by Erin to ensure that all of your assets are protected and you can keep all of the assets that you want to keep.
+You then fill out a simple form listing your creditors and assets and that form can either be completed online or on paper and mailed, emailed, or dropped off in one of the convenient drop boxes at either of the offices.

 - Deciding on which type of bankruptcy to pursue – Realistically, the only two choices for the typical Texan considering a bankruptcy filing are Chapter 7 and Chapter 13.
 Chapter 7 is easy, quick, there is no wage or income tax refund garnishment, and you are off to your fresh start in approximately three quick months.
 If you file a Chapter 13 bankruptcy case, you are actually the subject of a pending bankruptcy case for three to five years.
 Your wages and your income tax refunds are garnished.
 Your employer is told of your bankruptcy filing because of the wage garnishment requirement.
 You cannot incur debt or purchase any assets while you are in a pending Chapter 13 bankruptcy case.
 You do not receive a discharge until you make all your payments.
 Erin uses this type of bankruptcy filing very, very rarely and only as a last resort.
 If you have been told that a Chapter 13 filing is your only option, especially your only option to save your home, please see us for a free, virtual second opinion.

-- Filing your bankruptcy paperwork with the Court – Once your fees have been paid and you have given us all of the required documents, a first draft of your paperwork is completed by the paralegal assigned to your case.
+- Filing your bankruptcy paperwork with the Court – Once your fees have been paid and you have given Erin all of the required documents, the first draft of your paperwork is completed by the paralegal assigned to your case.
 You are then scheduled for a Zoom meeting with Erin and she goes over every page of your documentation with you to make sure it is completed correctly.
-We then collect your signatures electronically and file your case electronically.
-The day we file your case, we tell you when your telephonic hearing with Erin and the Trustee has been scheduled.
+I then collect your signatures electronically and file your case electronically.
+The day I file your case, I tell you when your telephonic hearing with Erin and the Trustee has been scheduled.
 Two months after that meeting with the Trustee, you receive your Bankruptcy Discharge Order in the mail.
-Your bankruptcy case, from initial consultation to discharge, will occur in a completely safe, touch fee environment from the comfort of your own home.
+Your bankruptcy case, from initial consultation, to discharge, will occur in a completely safe, touch fee environment from the comfort of your own home.

 How Will Bankruptcy Affect My Credit?

-Many of our clients actually report that their credit scores increase after they receive their bankruptcy discharge.
-This is because we make sure that all derogatory entries on your credit report are included in your bankruptcy paperwork and that your credit reports are changed after your discharge to reflect that all of your debt has been discharged.
-We also have strong relationship with a large local car dealership who offers post discharge credit for car loans as soon as you receive your Chapter 7 bankruptcy discharge.
-This post discharge credit helps restore your credit score quickly and efficiently.
+Many clients actually report that their credit scores increase after they receive their bankruptcy discharge.
+This is because Erin makes sure that all derogatory entries on your credit report are included in your bankruptcy paperwork and that your credit reports are changed after your discharge to reflect that all of your debt has been discharged.
+I also have a strong relationship with a large local car dealership that offers post-discharge credit for car loans as soon as you receive your Chapter 7 bankruptcy discharge.
+This post-discharge credit helps restore your credit score quickly and efficiently.